alphagov/gds-way/source-code.md

 If the repository contains secrets rather than code, make it private and restrict the people who have access to it.
 Consider encrypting the contents of the repository.

+Teams are responsible for ensuring that their Git repositories are backed up to another location.